dataArtisans/flink-training-web/devEnvSetup.md

 permalink: /devEnvSetup.html
 ---

 The following instructions guide you through the process of setting up a development environment for the purpose of developing, debugging, and executing solutions to the training exercises and examples on this site.
-You will also install a simple Flink cluster to locally execute Flink programs on your machine.

 ### 1. Software requirements